 Once your social media networks are established, add some content.
-When launched and ready to share, announce the new social channel via traditional channels like email, newsletters and the department’s website.
+When launched and ready for sharing, announce the new social media channel via traditional channels like email, newsletters and the department’s website.
 This can help increase followers and help amplify your message.

-Social media is all about communicating and engaging with an audience.
-People visit websites and blogs for news and information, but social media is more about interaction and having a conversation with your audience.
-Respond to comments: ask questions, share appropriate photos and links.
+Social media is all about communicating and engaging with your audience.
+People visit websites and blogs for news and information, but social media is more about interaction and having a conversation.
+Respond to comments: Ask questions, share appropriate photos and links.
 Engaging with your followers adds value.

 Social media platforms are full of comments.
-Observe your posts regularly and reply when appropriate because it demonstrates to your audience that you’re listening.
+Observe your posts regularly and reply when appropriate because it demonstrates that you’re listening to your audience.
 Depending on the social network, you can change settings to approve comments before they appear.
 Check the settings of each social network.

-Use Google Analytics.
-It’s free and it can help you calculate the activity on your social media networks.
-Facebook has built-in analytics called Facebook Insights.
-Twitter, Instagram, and YouTube also provide their own analytics tools.
+Facebook has built-in analytics for Pages called Facebook Insights.
+Twitter, Instagram, YouTube, LinkedIn, and Tik Tok also provide their own built-in analytics tools.

 Help keep #UNHSocial updated and connected.
 If you’re using social media, fill out this form, which we’ll review and add to the UNH Social Media Directory.